padok-team/yatas/README.md

 ## AWS - 51 Checks

 ### AWS Certificate Manager
-- AWS_ACM_001 ACM Valid
+- AWS_ACM_001 ACM certificates are valid
-- AWS_ACM_002 Certificate Expires in 90 Days
+- AWS_ACM_002 ACM certificate expires in more than 90 days
-- AWS_ACM_003 ACM In Use
+- AWS_ACM_003 ACM certificates are used

 ### APIGateway
-- AWS_APG_001 Apigateway Cloudwatch Logs enabled
+- AWS_APG_001 ApiGateways logs are sent to Cloudwatch
-- AWS_APG_002 APIGateway stages protected, by ACL
+- AWS_APG_002 ApiGateways are protected by an ACL
-- AWS_APG_003 Apigateway Tracing enabled
+- AWS_APG_003 ApiGateways have tracing enabled

 ### AutoScaling
-- AWS_ASG_001 Autoscaling Desired Capacity vs Max Capacity below 80%
+- AWS_ASG_001 Autoscaling maximum capacity is below 80%

 ### Backup
-- AWS_BAK_001 EC2 Snapshots Encryption
+- AWS_BAK_001 EC2's Snapshots are encrypted
-- AWS_BAK_002 EC2 Snapshots Age
+- AWS_BAK_002 EC2's snapshots are younger than a day old

 ### Cloudfront
-- AWS_CFT_001 TLS 1.2 Minimum
+- AWS_CFT_001 Cloudfronts enforce TLS 1.2 at least
-- AWS_CFT_002 Cloudfront HTTPS Only
+- AWS_CFT_002 Cloudfronts only allow HTTPS or redirect to HTTPS
-- AWS_CFT_003 Standard Logging Enabled
+- AWS_CFT_003 Cloudfronts queries are logged
-- AWS_CFT_004 Cookies Logging Enabled
+- AWS_CFT_004 Cloudfronts are logging Cookies
-- AWS_CFT_005 ACL Used
+- AWS_CFT_005 Cloudfronts are protected by an ACL

 ### CloudTrail
-- AWS_CLD_001 Cloudtrails Encryption
+- AWS_CLD_001 Cloudtrails are encrypted
-- AWS_CLD_002 Cloudtrails Global Service Events Activated
+- AWS_CLD_002 Cloudtrails have Global Service Events Activated
-- AWS_CLD_003 Cloudtrails Multi Region
+- AWS_CLD_003 Cloudtrails are in multiple regions

 ### DynamoDB
-- AWS_DYN_001 Dynamodb Encryption
+- AWS_DYN_001 Dynamodbs are encrypted
-- AWS_DYN_002 Dynamodb Continuous Backups
+- AWS_DYN_002 Dynamodb have continuous backup enabled with PITR

 ### EC2
-- AWS_EC2_001 EC2 Public IP
+- AWS_EC2_001 EC2s don't have a public IP
-- AWS_EC2_002 Monitoring Enabled
+- AWS_EC2_002 EC2s have the monitoring option enabled

 ### ECR
-- AWS_ECR_001 Image Scanning Enabled
+- AWS_ECR_001 ECRs image are scanned on push
-- AWS_ECR_002 Encrypted
+- AWS_ECR_002 ECRs are encrypted
-- AWS_ECR_003 TagImmutable
+- AWS_ECR_003 ECRs tags are immutable

 ### LoadBalancer
-- AWS_ELB_001 ELB Access Logs Enabled
+- AWS_ELB_001 ELB have access logs enabled

 ### GuardDuty
-- AWS_GDT_001 GuardDuty Enabled
+- AWS_GDT_001 GuardDuty is enabled in the account

 ### IAM
-- AWS_IAM_001 IAM 2FA
+- AWS_IAM_001 IAM Users have 2FA activated
-- AWS_IAM_002 IAM Access Key Age
+- AWS_IAM_002 IAM access key younger than 90 days
-- AWS_IAM_003 IAM User Can Elevate Rights
+- AWS_IAM_003 IAM User can't elevate rights

 ### Lambda
-- AWS_LMD_001 Lambda Private
+- AWS_LMD_001 Lambdas are private
-- AWS_LMD_002 Lambda In Security Group
+- AWS_LMD_002 Lambdas are in a security group

 ### RDS
-- AWS_RDS_001 RDS Encryption
+- AWS_RDS_001 RDS are encrypted
-- AWS_RDS_002 RDS Backup
+- AWS_RDS_002 RDS are backedup automatically with PITR
-- AWS_RDS_003 RDS Minor Auto Upgrade
+- AWS_RDS_003 RDS have minor versions automatically updated
-- AWS_RDS_004 RDS Private
+- AWS_RDS_004 RDS aren't publicly accessible
-- AWS_RDS_005 RDS Logging
+- AWS_RDS_005 RDS logs are exported to cloudwatch
-- AWS_RDS_006 RDS Delete Protection
+- AWS_RDS_006 RDS have the deletion protection enabled

 ### S3 Bucket
-- AWS_S3_001 S3 Encryption
+- AWS_S3_001 S3 are encrypted
-- AWS_S3_002 S3 Bucket in one zone
+- AWS_S3_002 S3 buckets are not global but in one zone
-- AWS_S3_003 S3 Bucket object versioning
+- AWS_S3_003 S3 buckets are versioned
-- AWS_S3_004 S3 Bucket retention policy
+- AWS_S3_004 S3 buckets have a retention policy
-- AWS_S3_005 S3 Public Access Block
+- AWS_S3_005 S3 bucket have public access block enabled

 ### Volume
-- AWS_VOL_001 EC2 Volumes Encryption
+- AWS_VOL_001 EC2's volumes are encrypted
-- AWS_VOL_002 EC2 Volumes Type
+- AWS_VOL_002 EC2 are using GP3
-- AWS_VOL_003 EC2 Volumes Snapshots
+- AWS_VOL_003 EC2 have snapshots

 ### VPC
-- AWS_VPC_001 VPC CIDR
+- AWS_VPC_001 VPC CIDRs are bigger than /20
-- AWS_VPC_002 VPC Only One
+- AWS_VPC_002 VPC can't be in the same account
-- AWS_VPC_003 VPC Gateway
+- AWS_VPC_003 VPC only have one Gateway
-- AWS_VPC_004 VPC Flow Logs
+- AWS_VPC_004 VPC Flow Logs are activated
-- AWS_VPC_005 At least 2 subnets
+- AWS_VPC_005 VPC have at least 2 subnets
-- AWS_VPC_006 Subnets in different zone
+- AWS_VPC_006 VPC's Subnets are in different zones

 <!-- END_YATAS -->